Community Infrastructure

 Pike

-Pikeville, KY: New Wastewater Technology Supports a Growth Mindset
+Pikeville, Kentucky: New Wastewater Technology Supports a Growth Mindset

-Building Appalachia’s infrastructure has been an ARC investment priority for 58 years, especially the development and maintenance of basic infrastructure systems for water, sewer, energy, and stormwater.
-ARC’s Area Development Program invested $66.8 million in water and sewer projects alone in Fiscal Year 2022.
+Building Appalachia’s infrastructure has been an ARC investment priority for over 60 years, especially the development and maintenance of basic infrastructure systems for water, sewer, energy and stormwater.
+The City of Pikeville, Kentucky has made this important connection.

 Investment in Action